jshilts/shilts-et-al-2022-immunoreceptors/README.md

 __organized_code_screen_processing__ : raw and processed data from the comprehensive protien-protein interaction screening done using the SAVEXIS technique to discover receptor binding partners.
 The code covers the processing of screen data and benchmarking.
 This mostly covers Figure 1 of the paper. <br><br>
 __organized_code_affinity__ : datasets of surface interactions integrated with proteomics expression.
 The code analyzes these datasets to test hypotheses about interaction abundance and binding kinetics.
 This mostly covers figure 2 of the paper. <br><br>
 __organized_code_modelling__ : parameter values for the mathematical model of cell-cell association, along with the associated code for evaluating the model.
 This covers parts of Figures 2 and Figure 4 of the paper. <br><br>
 __organized_code_scRNA_website__ : integrated datasets of single-cell RNAseq and surface protein interaction matrices.
 The code provides a range of interactive plotting funcitons.
-This covers the first part of Figure 3 of the paper.  <br><br>
+This covers the first part of Figure 3 of the paper.  <br>
 This particular code base can be explored more conveninently for day-to-day use by accessing our web tool :https://www.sanger.ac.uk/tool/immune-interaction/immune-interaction/  <br><br>
 __organized_code_scRNA_analysis__ : an extension of the folder above that contains additional code covering the middle sections of figure 2. <br><br>
 __organized_code_spatialRNA__ : spatial transcriptomics data from human lymph node provided by 10x Genomics.
 The code calculates the spatial colocalization of gene pairs.
 This covers the last portion of Figure 3. <br><br>